DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 $ helm repo update
 ```

-To install a release with the default configuration and a release name of `my-odm-metering-release`, use the following command:
+To install a release named `my-odm-metering-release` and with the default configuration, run the following command:

 ```console
 $ helm install my-odm-metering-release --set license=accept odm-metering/ibm-odm-metering